-If you want your app to reach as many Windows Mixed Reality immersive headset users as possible, you'll want to target the PC specifications for Windows Mixed Reality PCs with integrated graphics.
+If you want your app to reach as many Windows Mixed Reality immersive headset users as possible, target the PC specifications for Windows Mixed Reality PCs with integrated graphics.

-Whether your mixed reality app targets the minimum Windows Mixed Reality PC requirements, or requires a specific PC configuration (like the dedicated GPU of a Windows Mixed Reality Ultra PC, you should indicate that with the relevant PC specifications in the "minimum hardware" column.
+Whether your Mixed Reality app targets the minimum Windows Mixed Reality PC requirements, or needs a specific PC configuration like the dedicated GPU of a [Windows Mixed Reality Ultra PC](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines, you should add the relevant PC specifications in the "minimum hardware" column.

-If your mixed reality app is designed to perform better, or offer higher-resolution graphics, on a particular PC configuration or graphics card, you should indicate that with the relevant PC specifications in the "recommended hardware" column.
+If your Mixed Reality app is designed for better performance or offers higher-resolution graphics on a particular PC configuration or graphics card, you should include the relevant PC specifications in the "recommended hardware" column.

 Device family availability

-If you've packaged your app correctly in Visual Studio, uploading it on the Packages page of the app submission process should produce a table identifying which device families your app will be available to.
+If you've packaged your app correctly in Visual Studio, uploading it on the Packages page should produce a table with the available device families.

 Device family availability table

-If your mixed reality app works on immersive headsets, then at least "Windows 10 Desktop" should be selected in the table.
-If your mixed reality app works on HoloLens, then at least "Windows 10 Holographic" should be selected.
-If your app runs on both Windows Mixed Reality headset types, like the Mixed Reality Academy "Project Island" app, both "Windows 10 Desktop" and "Windows 10 Holographic" should be selected.
+If your Mixed Reality app works on immersive headsets, then at least "Windows 10 Desktop" should be selected in the table.
+If your Mixed Reality app works on HoloLens, then at least "Windows 10 Holographic" should be selected.
+If your app runs on both Windows Mixed Reality headset types, both "Windows 10 Desktop" and "Windows 10 Holographic" should be selected.